ceejbot/fivebeans/README.md

 If the handler paths don't start with `/` the current working directory will be prepended to them before they are required.

+## Contributors

+Many thanks to @AVVS, @crackcomm, and @zr40 for their pull requests.

 ## TODO

 * Handle DEADLINE_SOON from the server.